-This chapter covers the proper mounting of the CM5-RHMI and connecting power.
-Once power is applied to the unit, the user will want to read Chapter 5, System Setup Screens, in order to set the internal time and date for the unit, become familiar with the HMI test features, and check memory options.
+This chapter covers the proper mounting of the touch panel and connecting power.
+Once power is applied to the touch panel, the user will want to read Chapter 5 on the System Setup Screens in order to set the internal time and date for the panel, become familiar with the touch panel test features, and check memory options.